michielp1807/FoobarSongrequestTwitchBot/README.md

 * foo_httpcontrol (link at release)

-* The httpcontrol data from here
+* The foo_httpcontrol_data folder from here

-* The Twitchbot code from here
+* The TwitchBot folder from here

 ##Commands: